ze6ke/gulp-require-timer/readme.md

 # Gulp Require Timer

 I built my first non-trivial gulpfile following tutorials on the web and examples from the different libraries I included.
+It was crazy slow.
 Worse, gulp was claiming super fast performance.
-This library gave me visibility into the other tasks being done in my gulpfile that were slowing gulp down.
+This library gave me visibility into what was happening in my gulpfile that was slowing gulp down.

 ## How to Use